I Ching Oracle Result: Transformation from Hexagram 29 with Changing Lines 3, 5 to Hexagram 46

 (Shēng, yuán hēng, yòng jiàn dà rén, wù xù, nán zhēng jí.)

 "Ascending.
-Fundamental success.
-It is beneficial to engage with what is established.
+Origin and smooth progress.
+It is favorable to engage a person of great capacity.
 Do not be concerned.
-Movement forward brings good fortune."
+Movement forward brings favorable outcome."

 This hexagram describes steady advancement that arises from alignment rather than force.
 Progress is supported by existing structure and guidance.